Peace March, 2002

 But there it was, a small poster on a local bulletin board, which called to me to once again paint up a sign, put on my hiking shoes and hit the streets, this time in the heart of San Francisco.
 It was billed as a national anti war peace march by an origination called A.N.S.W.E.R.
 (Act Now to Stop War & End Racism).

-I asked around and found that it was run by a well organized group who’s main purpose was to have a peaceful gathering, nonviolent march, and inspired speakers who would address issues of peace and justice.
+I asked around and found that it was run by a well organized group whose main purpose was to have a peaceful gathering, nonviolent march, and inspired speakers who would address issues of peace and justice.
 Since I’d felt more than a little ineffective these last months with the direction our so-called national leaders have been taking us, I thought it might be a way to get more active and march for peace.

 It was a rare spring Saturday when we arrived in the city.
 The clouds had burned off by noon and the sun glistened off of the glass and concrete monoliths as we crossed the bay bridge, making the city look like a cluster of quartz crystals.